 - Obtain regular full college admission and good academic standing status.

-- Fulfill the following academic requirements:
+Fulfill the following academic requirements

-- Submit ACT exam scores.
+- Submit national ACT exam scores.

 - Report any felony convictions.